 the opportunities, services, supports, and environmental design that will enable the individual to participate in desired activities and support their mobility; and

-not be developed or used for non-person-directed purposes, such as punishment or staff convenience.
+not be developed or used for non-person-centered purposes, such as punishment or staff/contractor convenience.

 If there is a serious risk to anyone’s health or safety, a rights modification may be implemented or continued for a short time without meeting all the requirements of this Rule CCC, so long as the provider immediately (a) implements staffing and other measures to deescalate the situation and (b) reaches out to the case manager to set up a meeting as soon as possible.
 At the meeting, the individual can grant or deny their consent to the rights modification.